Reintegrating a pupil after a suspension: guidance

 6. Hold frequent check-ins

-7. Only use reduced timetables in exceptional circumstances
+7. Only use reduced timetables in very exceptional circumstances

 8. Remember to support other pupils and staff